 Now retired, Max spent 35 years in the aviation industry with a jet engine OEM.
 His online aviation content started with the Thirty Thousand Feet Aviation Directory back in 1996 when it was hard to find aviation resources online.
 That single short web page grew (some would say pathologically) to include links to over 20,000 aviation resources that spanned commercial, military, and general aviation.
 Thirty Thousand Feet lives on, but the directory is gone, except for a listing of aviation podcasts.
 These days Max focuses his online activity on podcast production.

 Max co-founded the Airplane Geeks podcast in 2008 with Courtney Miller, which grew into one of the premier aviation podcasts.
 He also produces The UAV Digest with David Vanderhoof.
 That weekly show covers unmanned aerial vehicles and systems.
 In addition, Max co-hosts the #PaxEx Podcast with airline passenger experience industry expert Mary Kirby.
 That show is part of Mary’s Runway Girl Network, an excellent source for airline news and current topics.

 Max is proof that you don’t need to be a pilot to be an airplane geek.
-Which is good because he’s too cheap to ever get a pilot’s license, let alone hold any financial interest in an airplane more expensive than a desktop display model.
-Reach Max at twitter.com/MaxFlight or at firstname.lastname@example.org.
+This is good because he’s too cheap to ever get a pilot’s license, let alone hold any financial interest in an airplane more expensive than a desktop display model or a small quadcopter.